neuromatch/climate-course-content/_sources/tutorials/Schedule/daily_schedules.md

 W1D1: The synchronous coursework session starts at -0:30 with 30 minutes for pod introductions.
 Students should watch the keynote lecture beforehand.

 W2D2: Following a keynote lecture in its usual slot, 0:00-3:30 will be spent working on the group project.
-At 3:30-4:30, there will be a live career panel as part of the Professional Development program.
 You can find more information about this day in the [Daily Guide for Projects](https://climatematchacademy.github.io/projects/docs/project_guidance.html#project-day-w2d2).

 ### Project Schedule